 Your surgeon will give you a set list of instructions to follow to ensure that you heal quickly and without any complications.
 You will also be given an anti-bacterial mouth wash to prevent infection.

 Unfortunately, your face will swell, and there might even be some bruising.
-Do not panic; these symptoms will disappear within a few days, but in total, your recovery period will be around 21 days.
+Do not panic; these symptoms will disappear within a few days, but your recovery period will be around 21 days.

 During Bichectomy surgery recovery, it is essential to go for your follow-up appointments so that if something is wrong, the surgeon will pick it up quickly and treat it.
 Although your recovery period is only three weeks, it can take a few months for your cheeks to settle into your desired shape.

-You will have to stick to a liquid diet for the first week after your surgery.
+You must stick to a liquid diet for the first week after surgery.

 This diet should include foods like: